 - In Ruff 'n' Tumble, the big bad needs marbles in order to power a world-domination machine.

 - The entire backstory for Torchlight revolves around the discovery of a mine with a rich seam of Ember.

 - They are more than just bling in Tail Concerto.

 - The PC game Jazz Jackrabbit 2 had the titular character trying to get back the diamond from his fiancée's (the princess's) wedding ring—an enormous diamond the main villain was using to power his time machine so he could erase rabbits from history.

 - In the adventure game Darkstone, the seven Crystals of Virtue are a combination of this trope and Gotta Catch 'Em All; once united, they form the Time Orb.

-- While it doesn't have gemstones, portions of the plot of Ace Attorney: Trials and Tribulations revolved around Dahlia's heart-shaped bottle necklace.
+- While it doesn't have gemstones, portions of the plot of Phoenix Wright: Ace Attorney: Trials & Tribulations revolved around Dahlia's heart-shaped bottle necklace.
 It contains poison, and was used to nearly kill Diego Armando and aid Terry Fawles' suicide.
 Dahlia pretended to date a young Phoenix Wright to have him unknowingly hide the necklace, and then try to make him give it back again.
 Its eventual fate?
 Phoenix ate it.
 Don't worry, he got better.